coderbrian/ratesBackEnd/README.md

 * Initialise database

 ## Database initialisation
+ * run rake db:create (This creates the development and testing databases)
- * run rake db:structure:load
+ * run rake db:seed (This will feed all the database with preconfigured data)
  * run rake db:migrate (This will migrate all database models to your mysql)

-Things you may want to cover:

 * Ruby version: 2.5.3
 * System dependencies: mysql server , docker